 How does insulation affect system size and cost?

 Sealing air leaks and adding insulation reduce heating and cooling loads.
 They can let you choose a smaller, less expensive system.
 Example: increasing attic insulation from R-19 to R-38 and sealing attic-to-house penetrations can lower peak heating load by 10–25% depending on climate and leakage.
-Homeowner checks: measure attic insulation depth, inspect for daylight at sill plates, and note recessed lights and wiring that may need sealing.Action checklist for homeowners
+Las Vegas insulation tips: Attic insulation is critical in Las Vegas—aim for R-38 to R-49 to reduce cooling loads.
+Properly sealed and insulated ductwork prevents energy loss in extreme attic heat.
+Air sealing around windows, doors, and penetrations reduces infiltration and system size requirements.
+Homeowner checks: measure attic insulation depth, inspect for daylight at sill plates, and note recessed lights and wiring that may need sealing.Decision Checklist: Choosing the Right System for Your Old Home

 How to compare bids side by side